Saladin: Western world

 Saladin was widely renowned in medieval Europe as a model of kingship, and in particular of the courtly virtue of regal generosity.
 As early as 1202/03, Walther von der Vogelweide urged the German King Philip of Swabia to be more like Saladin, who believed that a king's hands should have holes to let the gold fall through.
 (Note: Denk an den milten Salatîn / der jach, daz küniges hende dürkel solten sîn / sô wurden sî erforht und ouch geminnet.
 (Think of the generous Saladin, who said that kings' hands should have holes, that they might be both feared and loved.))

 By the 1270s, Jans der Enikel was spreading the fictitious but approving story of Saladin's table, (Note: Saladin had a table that was made of a gigantic sapphire.
 As the end of his life approached, he wanted to dedicate the table to God in the hope of eternal life, but he couldn't decide which god to honour, the Muslim God, the Christian or the Jewish, as there was no way to tell which was most powerful.
 So he had the table cut in three parts and gifted each of them a third of it (Jans, Weltchronik, 26551–26675).) which presented him as both pious and wise to religious diversity.
+The Old French poem Le Pas Saladin portrays him as a chivalrous leader who withdraws from a battle due to being impressed by the valour of the twelve knights who stand against him.
 In The Divine Comedy (1308–1320), Dante mentions him as one of the virtuous non-Christians in limbo, and he is also depicted favorably in Boccaccio's The Decameron (1438–53).